For over 25 years I have been looking for ways to integrate language, mindfulness and bodywork, so that you can:

 - develop the skills you need to bring that relationship into your everyday life.

-I have been practising, teaching and writing about shiatsu for twenty years, and I am fully insured and registered as a practitioner and teacher with the Shiatsu Society UK .
+I have been practising, teaching and writing about shiatsu for 30 years, and I am fully insured and registered as a practitioner and teacher with the Shiatsu Society UK .
 I studied history and political science at Cambridge University, then worked for ten years as a filmmaker until eventually burnout led me to seek help from a highly-recommended acupuncturist.
 Soon after that I started training at the Shiatsu College in London, and was one of its first graduates.
 I joined the Shiatsu College teaching staff in 1992.

 Mindfulness, Language, and Touch